Japan prosecutors close case against American in Ghosn pay

 “Nissan did overhaul their board in 2018-2019, including instituting separate nomination, compensation, and audit committees, but questions still remain whether Nissan got fully rid of all its governance problems and whether the current board is poised to let Nissan compete on the global scale,” he said.

-Nissan has declined comment on a class-action lawsuit filed by investors in Tennessee over how the automaker’s share price has dropped.
+The company has declined comment on a class-action lawsuit filed by investors in Tennessee over how the automaker’s share price has dropped.

-A small group of Kelly’s supporters, including Jamie Wareham, Kelly’s attorney in the U.S., held a protest late last week at the White House and the Japanese Embassy, demanding Kelly be releasd.
+A small group of Kelly’s supporters, including Jamie Wareham, Kelly’s attorney in the U.S., held a protest late last week at the White House and the Japanese Embassy, demanding Kelly be released.
 The protest was timed to coincide with a visit to Washington by Japanese Prime Minister Yoshihide Suga.

 “The entire case against Greg Kelly and Carlos Ghosn is a sham,” Wareham said.

-If convicted of violating the Financial Instrument and Exchange Act, Kelly could face up to 15 years in prison.
-The verdict from a panel of three judges is not expected until March next year.
+The maximum penalty for violating the Financial Instrument and Exchange Ac is 15 years in prison.
+The verdict from a panel of three judges is not expected until March 2022.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama